ohanhi/elm-web-data/README.md

 ## Example usage

-Say we have a component called `Cat`, which requests some auxiliary data from the backend.
+Say we have a module called `Cat`, which requests some auxiliary data from the backend.
 Usually, we can define the command to do so just like this: